apsocarras/portfolio/README.md

 ## Description

 _The site showcases projects I have worked on during the first week of *Intro to Programming* at Epicodus, in addition to information about my background and interests.
-The page is currently hosted on GH-pages, but as I enter into my job search I will host the site on my own server and replace the projects here with those I'll have completed at Data Stack Academy._
+The page is currently hosted on GitHub Pages, but as I enter into my job search I will host the site on my own server and replace the projects here with those I'll have completed at Data Stack Academy._

 ## Setup/Installation Requirements